Unital operads, monoids, monads, and bar constructions: Combinatorics of Day convolution

 gives the required component of $\tilde{\rho}$.
 Letting $p$, $q$, and $\si\colon \bp\rtarr\bq$ vary, we obtain $\tilde{\rho}$ as the sum of these maps.
 In a more general but notationally simpler context, the categorical proof of \cite[Lemma 8.34]{Riehl} essentially shows that $\tilde{\rho}$ factors through $\rh$ to give the inverse $\io^{-1}$, as we originally showed directly. \end{proof}

-\begin{rem} Via the isomorphism $\io$, it follows that the $\SI$-sequence $\sD\boxtimes_{\SI} \sE$ extends to a functor $\LA^{op}\rtarr \sV$.
+\begin{rem} Via the isomorphism $\io$, it follows that for $\LA$-sequences $\sD$ and $\sE$, the $\SI$-sequence $\sD\boxtimes_{\SI} \sE$ extends to a functor $\LA^{op}\rtarr \sV$.
 In effect, the proof is constructing that extension, and then the intuition is that \autoref{coYon} kicks in to give the isomorphism

 \end{rem}

 \begin{rem} Formally, letting $i\colon \SI\rtarr \LA$ be the inclusion, we have the following commutative diagram, where $i^*$ is the evident forgetful functor.

 The functors $u$ forget the base maps, and they have left adjoints $(-)_+$ obtained by adjoining base objects.
 Thus $X_+= X\amalg \mI$ for $X\in \sV$ and $\sD_+ = \sD\amalg \mI_0$ for $\sD\in \LA^{op}[\sV]$.
 The functor $i^*$ has left adjoint $i_*$ given by left Kan extension along $i$.
 An easy formal argument shows that $i_*$ is strong symmetric monoidal, so that